pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 ---

-### Test your understanding

-* How does the Computer use tool enable automation for legacy systems?
-* What are the security considerations when using pass-through credentials?
-* How would you troubleshoot a failed automation run?

-**Challenge: Apply this to your own use case**

-* What other business processes could benefit from Computer use automation?
-* How would you design an agent to handle multiple data retrieval scenarios?
-* Try configuring a different connector to extend the agent’s capabilities

----

 ## 🏆 Summary of learnings

-True learning comes from doing, questioning, and reflecting—so let's put your skills to the test.
+True learning comes from doing, questioning, and reflecting - so let's put your skills to the test.

 To maximize the impact of autonomous agents for legacy system integration: